webmachinelearning/webnn/security-privacy.md

 > - 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-The [opSupportLimits()](https://www.w3.org/TR/webnn/#api-mlcontext-opsupportlimits) exposes op level feature support limits that are different across backends.
-The information exposed roughly correspond to the underlying operating system version so it shouldn't introduce more entropy.
+The [opSupportLimits()](https://www.w3.org/TR/webnn/#api-mlcontext-opsupportlimits) exposes per-operator feature support limits that are different across backends.
+The information exposed roughly corresponds to the underlying operating system version, and so it shouldn't introduce more entropy.

 Additionally an execution time analysis may reveal indirectly the performance of the underlying platform's neural network hardware acceleration capabilities relative to another underlying platform.